Skip to content

 Collapse the footer when you are done

-Footer connections are often the most natural Connections workflow on mobile.
+Footer connections are often the most natural Connections workflow when a side panel is inconvenient.

-Instead of opening and managing a side panel, you stay in the note, scroll to the end, and connect ideas where the note already ends.
-That makes quick capture, review, and linking much easier on a smaller screen.
+Instead of opening and managing a sidebar, you stay in the note, scroll to the end, and connect ideas where the note already ends.
+That makes quick capture, review, and linking easier on a smaller screen or simpler layout.

 Workflow recipes